DataShades/ckanext-dimred/README.md

 2. Create a new resource view of type `dimred_view`.
 3. (Optional) Choose method (`umap`/`tsne`/`pca`), pick `Color by column`, and select feature columns.
-4. Save or Preview to see the rendered embedding (PNG).
+4. Save or Preview to see the rendered embedding (PNG), and use “Download embedding (CSV)” to get the coordinates.

 API: use `dimred_get_dimred_preview` with `id` (resource id) and `view_id` to retrieve embedding/meta.